Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 * You may respec your character freely before you reach level 6, though don't do it too often.
 Consider your choice or just stick to one thing throughout.
 Once you play a game after attaining level 6, you finalize your decision.
 If you wish to make any changes past this point, you should consult with the DM in **#player-dropbox**.
 * If you're unsure about anything, ask in **#pc-help**!

+If you're new to the game, feel free to ask

 ### Races
 #### Approved Sources
 * Player's Handbook (including all variants)